-Kirsten Woolley recommends Mauritius as the perfect compliment to an African safari and for an easy beach break.
-Here she answers frequently asked questions about this popular Indian Ocean island, once the home of the dodo.
+Craig Kaufman recommends Mauritius as the perfect compliment to an African safari and for an easy beach break.
+Here he answers frequently asked questions about this popular Indian Ocean island, once the home of the dodo.

 What’s so great about Mauritius?